-Wine Lovers' Portugal: Port, Madeira, and Vinho Verde
+Food & Wine Tours in Portugal: Port, Madeira, and Vinho Verde

-Portugal is one of Europe's top food destinations.
+Portugal is one of Europe’s top food destinations and one of the favorites here at The International Kitchen.
 Its bright aromas, rife with cinnamon and chiles, garlic and saffron, permeate the meats, soups, and seafoods that are so rich and abundant in this sun-drenched land.
-And pairing with all of this are the fine wines—red, white, and "green"—that are a staple of life in Portugal.
+And pairing with all of this are the fine wines—red, white, and “green”—that are a staple of life in Portugal.
 The Portuguese, in fact, frequently rank in the top ten of per capita wine consumption, and among these are the specialty wines such as Port, Madeira, and Vinho Verde.

 Don’t worry, wine in Portugal is never actually “green,” as the name “Vinho Verde” would suggest.
 Rather, “verde” refers to the fact that it is a young wine, not allowed to age.
 Predominantly produced in the north of Portugal, these wines are usually very slightly sparkling and can be produced from any grape varietal.
 The whites are light in color and usually not very alcoholic, while a Rosé or Red Vinho Verde will usually be higher in alcohol content.